pieeg-club/BioRon_EEG/README.md

 ### Our Vision:
 By providing open-source active EEG electrode designs, we're fostering collaboration, innovation, and knowledge sharing in the fields of neuroscience, bioengineering, and beyond.
 Our goal is to make high-quality EEG technology accessible to researchers, students, hobbyists, and clinicians worldwide, enabling a deeper understanding of the human brain and its functions.

-Join us in our mission to revolutionize EEG technology and make a significant impact on brain research!
+Join us in PiEEG mission to revolutionize EEG technology and make a significant impact on brain research!
 Feel free to reach out, contribute, and be part of the EEG revolution. 🧠🌍

 ### Contact:
 📧 Email: pieeg@pieeg.com